Bacon Curing Systems: From antiquity till now. Eben van Tonder 18 June 2021 (Revised 4 June 2023)

 – Bacterial Fermentation of Meat

 Where nitrite was previously accessed in England through brine fermentation, it has been discovered in recent years that bacteria are able to ferment the meat itself and create Nitric Oxide from the proteins in the meat to effect curing.
+I dealt with this probably the most extensively in Chapter 02.00: The Curing Molecule.

 The Story of Bacon